 Tire pressure is affected by temperature.
 It’s a good idea to check your tires when it starts getting colder.
-Also inspect the treads.
+Also, inspect the treads.
 Worn out tires can be dangerous on icy roads.
 If you live in a harsh environment, you may want to invest in snow tires.

 Check and/or Replace Shocks and Struts

 Shocks and struts are susceptible to additional wear caused by environmental conditions.
-Shocks and struts may not show any visible signs of wear, but internal components may be past their useful life which could affect vehicle control and handling, the ability to keep your tires in contact with the road, and vehicle stability; all important driving characteristics to safely maneuver in wintery road conditions.
+Shocks and struts may not show any visible signs of wear, but internal components may be past their useful life which could affect vehicle control and handling, the ability to keep your tires in contact with the road, and vehicle stability; all-important driving characteristics to safely maneuver in wintery road conditions.
 To be safe during the winter months, visit a Monroe Expert Plus dealer for a Safety Triangle inspection.
-The Safety Triangle Inspection consists of a three-part process during which a professional technician checks critical interconnected system components such as shocks and struts, brakes, and tires for any signs of wear or needs for replacement.
+The Safety Triangle Inspection consists of a three-part process during which a professional technician checks critical interconnected system components such as shocks and struts, brakes, and tires for any signs of wear or need for replacement.